wellingtoncaires/DataStructure/README.md

 # Data Structure
-This repository contains some of my exercises solution using pointers, single linked list, double linked list, reverse Polish notation and so on, using C.
+This repository contains some of my exercises solution using pointers, single linked list, double linked list, stck, reverse Polish notation and so on, using C.